refatK/XRudder-AI-Minimax-Project/README.md

 - Player actions are subject to rules as described in the [Player Actions](#Player-Actions) section.
 - A player wins by matching the conditions described in the [Winning The Game](#Winning-The-Game) section.
 - If both players run out tokens to add or move, the game ends in a draw.

-### AI Implementation Details

-A PDF report was made for this project describing the strategies used when implementing the AI in terms of heuristics and optimizations, as well as it's results when playing against other AIs created by other students for the same project.

-The report can be accessed [by clicking here](https://github.com/refatK/XRudder-AI-Minimax-Project/blob/main/Report%20and%20Analysis.pdf).